keawade/kube-helm-helmfile-demo/README.md

 # Introduction to Kubernetes

-This repository provides Kubernetes, Helm, and Helmfile configuration examples for a simple database-backed demo service.
+This repository provides Kubernetes, Helm, and Helmfile configuration examples for a simple database-backed demo application.

 ## Directories